 Attracting a Wife

 Developing a relationship with one of the games five potential wives takes place in the town and on the mountains.
-To woo women, simply talk to the woman of your choice everyday and give her an item that she likes.
-For example, Nina loves flowers, so give her flowers if you want her to be your gal.
-Do not give a woman more than one gift per day, anything given to a girl after the first item will have little to no effect on their affection for you.
+To woo women, simply talk to them everyday and give her an item that she likes.
+For example, Nina loves flowers, so give her flowers if she's the one.
+Do not give a woman more than one gift per day, anything given to a girl after the first item will have little to no effect on their affection.

 The best times for building a strong relationship are during the festivals; specifically the Flower, Harvest, and Star Night Festivals.

-For the Flower Festival, buy the woman of your choice perfume and dance with her.
-For the Harvest Festival, dance with the woman of your choice.
-For the Star Night Festival, go to the location where the woman of your choice will be that night.
+For the Flower Festival, buy the chosen woman perfume and dance with her.
+For the Harvest Festival, dance with her.
+For the Star Night Festival, go to the location where she will be standing that night.

-Once women wooing has reached critical mass (you can tell by sneaking a peak at her diary) and you'd like to settle down, buy the blue feather of happiness from the peddler on Sunday and propose to the lady of your choice.
-Make sure you have the upgraded house or she won't move in.
+Once women wooing has reached critical mass (it's possible to tell by sneaking a peak at her diary) and it's time to settle down, buy the blue feather of happiness from the peddler on Sunday and propose to the lady.
+Make sure to have the upgraded house or she won't move in.

-You are also able to upgrade your house on the ranch, using gold and the materials collected from chopping down stumps.
+The player is also able to upgrade the house on the ranch, using gold and the materials collected from chopping down stumps.
 To upgrade the home, the player must talk to the carpenters in the forest.
-There are two upgrades available, and other than improving the appearance of your home, there are also other tangible benefits:
+There are two upgrades available, and other than improving the appearance of the home, there are also other tangible benefits:

 |Upgrade One||5,000||250||The carpenters will give the players a clock as a gift, which allows the players to tell what time it is by pressing the 'Select' button.
 This is required in order to get married.|